School of Civil Engineering

 How will I get to know other students?

-During Induction Week, you will meet your tutor group Taught postgraduate students will have induction sessions with all students on their programme.
+During Induction Week, you’ll meet your tutor group.
+Taught postgraduate students will have induction sessions with all students on their programme.
 Undergraduate students will also have the opportunity to meet other Civil Engineering students through a field trip.

 What welcome activities do you have planned to welcome me to Civil Engineering?

-Please see the Induction timetable for full details of the activities planned to welcome you to the School of Civil Engineering
+Please see your induction timetable for full details of the activities planned to welcome you to the School of Civil Engineering.

 Are there any specialist software or systems that I need for my programme and where do I find out information about it?